open/close all folders

-- Despite having two detective teams, Law & Order: SVU avoids this, as generally one team works with the direct suspects and the other handles either the evidence or tries to get info from more obscure places.
+- Despite having two detective teams, Law & Order: Special Victims Unit avoids this, as generally one team works with the direct suspects and the other handles either the evidence or tries to get info from more obscure places.

 - When Dan is framed for a kidnapping, Jack ignores the theft case he is assigned to and instead pursues the kidnapping case against orders.
 In the end it is discovered that the kidnappers committed the theft as well so Jack is in the clear.

-- Person of Interest: Fusco and Carter spend much of the first season working with Finch and Reese without either of them realizing the other is also part of "Team Machine."
+- Fusco and Carter spend much of the first season working with Finch and Reese without either of them realizing the other is also part of "Team Machine."
 They finally figure it out in the season finale, "Firewall," to Finch's obvious amusement.

 - In the third-season episode "Last Call", Fusco helps a rookie cop with a murder investigation while Finch and Reese are busy trying to solve a kidnapping.
 It turns out that the kidnapping was committed in order to coerce someone into helping cover up the murder.

-- Murdoch Mysteries does this again in a 2013 episode that has Brackenreid investigating the death of a prisoner who apparently hung himself in his cell, while Murdoch and Constable Crabtree are investigating a brutal robbery in which a shop owner was murdered.
+- A 2013 episode has Brackenreid investigating the death of a prisoner who apparently hung himself in his cell, while Murdoch and Constable Crabtree are investigating a brutal robbery in which a shop owner was murdered.
 They eventually realize that both cases are related.